jewel/clearskies/protocol/core.md

 ----------------

 The tracker is an HTTP or HTTPS service.
-The main tracker service runs at tracker.example.com (to be determined).
+The main tracker service runs at clearskies.example.com (to be determined).

 Software should come with the main tracker service address built-in, and may optionally support additional tracker addresses.
 Finally, the user should be allowed to customize the tracker list.

+The tracker is sent the listening TCP port number.
+When operating behind a NAT, this may not be accessible from the outside world, unless the user has set up port forwarding or the port was automatically opened with UPnP.
+If known, an outside UDP port number for uTP (explained in a later section) can also be included.

-Note that both peers should register themselves immediately with the tracker, and re-registration should happen if the local IP address changes, or after the TTL period has expired of the registration.
+Note that both peers should register themselves immediately with the tracker, and re-registration should happen if the IP address or port changes, or after the TTL period has expired of the registration.

 The ID and peer ID are combined into a single string separated by an "@" character, and sent as the "id" parameter.